-- surveillance or trailing.harassing phone calls. - narassing phone call arbitrary judicial or - arbitrary judicial or administrative harassment. - aggressive declarations by public officials. - other forms of pressure that can jeopardise the safety of journalists in pursuing their work.
+- surveillance or trailing. - harassing phone calls. - arbitrary judicial or administrative harassment. - aggressive declarations by public officials. - other forms of pressure that can jeopardise the safety of journalists in pursuing their work.

-These types of threats do not include mobbing and bulling in the working environment Number Brief description of the cases threats from a company that had won a tender in Kosovo.
+These types of threats do not include mobbing and bulling in the working environment